-[Coronavirus] Is Russia lying to WHO on coronavirus?
+[Coronavirus] Is Russia lying to WHO on virus data?

 'Playing with lives'

-The WHO numbers aside, the EU foreign service has also accused Russia of conducting a "significant disinformation campaign" on other coronavirus issues.
+The WHO data aside, the EU foreign service has also accused Russia of conducting a "significant disinformation campaign" on other coronavirus issues.

-The campaign was, as usual, designed to sow discord in Western countries, the EU service warned in a public report.
+The campaign was, as usual, designed to sow discord in Western countries, the EU service said in a public report.

-Russia's "blatant lies" were "playing with people's lives", the report said.
+Russia's "blatant lies" were "playing with people's lives", the report warned.

 "Stop the viral spread of disinformation.
-Wash hands, stay home if unwell," it added.
+Wash hands, stay home if unwell," it said.

 EU officials recorded more than 80 bogus stories on coronavirus by pro-Kremlin media in recent times.

-One Russian TV station said it was a US biological weapon, for instance.
-A pro-Kremlin news website also said Western pharmaceutical firms had exaggerated the pandemic, in a different example.
+One Russian TV station claimed it was a US biological weapon, for instance.
+A pro-Kremlin news website claimed Western pharmaceutical firms had exaggerated the pandemic, in another example.

 At the same time, "Russian state-linked false personas" on social media were "pushing ... disinformation about the coronavirus in English, Spanish, Italian, German, and French", a second, internal EU report leaked to European media said.